-24 credits from each principal subject should be earned by selecting courses subject to a minimum of eight credits at 100 level, eight credits at 200 level and eight credits at 300 level.
-The remaining requirements can be met by following courses in another subject or by taking a number of courses in different subjects.
+24 credits from each principal subject should be earned by selecting courses subject to a minimum of eight credits each at 100, 200 and 300 level.
+The remaining requirements can be met by following courses in different subject/subjects.
 Not more than 12 credits are allowed from the supplementary courses.